gorkhadev/gorkha.dev/syllabus/ruby/section-two/method.md

 See [Naming Conventions](../naming-conventions#snake-case-for-symbols-methods-and-variables){:target="_blank"}.

-## Method with parameters
+## Method with arguments

-As like other programming language, we may pass arguments to a method in Ruby.
+As like other programming languages, we may pass arguments to a method in Ruby.

 ```ruby
 def hello(name)